siddharthroy12/DSA-Notes/Readme.md

 }
 ```

 People often confuse this as O(n) but this is incorrect.
-Because we have two inputs we need show two variables in the notation.
+Because we have two inputs we need to show two variables in the notation.
 So this is O(a+b).

 For nested loops:
 ```js